-&lt;sup>24 Constructing adequate historical time series of migration rates, allows the calculation of annual default rates which can feed the risk managementcontrol department's various models in estimating the probabilities of default used for impairment review and stress testing exercises.
+Constructing adequate historical time series of migration rates, allows the calculation of annual default rates which can feed the risk management department's various models in estimating the probabilities of default used for impairment review and stress testing exercises.

-- scheduled vs. actual borrower engagements; - percentage of engagements converted to a payment or promise to pay; - cash collected in absolute terms and cash collected vs. contractual cash obligation split by: - cash collected from customer payments; - cash collected from other sources (e.g. collateral sale, salary garnishments, bankruptcy proceedings); - promises to pay secured and promises to pay kept vs. promises to pay due; - total and long-term forbearance solutions agreed with the borrower (count and volume).
+- cash collected from other sources (e.g. collateral sale, salary garnishments, bankruptcy proceedings); - promises to pay secured and promises to pay kept vs. promises to pay due; - total and long-term forbearance solutions agreed with the borrower (count and volume).